 There are several options near the stadium.
 Alongside it, CIS de Champagne is a complex of 84 rooms, usually hired out for seminars and events.

-Between the stadium, station and Reims Cathedral, the Victoria (1 rue Buirette, +33 3 26 47 21 79) has seen better days but is undeniably cheap, while the Hôtel de la Paix, now a Best Western, is a four-star with a pool, gym and sauna.
+Right in town, the Victoria (1 rue Buirette, +33 3 26 47 21 79) has seen better days but is undeniably cheap, while alongside, the Hôtel de la Paix is a four-star Best Western with a pool, gym and sauna.

-You’ll find terrace bars and cafés along pleasant, pedestrianised place Drouet d’Erlon, including the Sherlock Pub, where TV football is screened.
-Also on the square, the Glue Pot (No.49) operates along similar lines, though not so full of post-work suits, and offers a Brit-friendly menu along with televised sports.
-Brasserie l’edito shows big-screen action and offers a 10% discount on meals for SdR ticket-holders on match days.
+You’ll find terrace bars and cafés along pleasant, pedestrianised place Drouet d’Erlon, including Mr Fogg’s, the former Sherlock, where TV football is screened.
+Also on the square, the Glue Pot at No.49 operates along similar lines, offering a Brit-friendly menu along with TV sport.
+Equally food-oriented l’édito shows big-screen action amid framed SdR shirts.

-On the other side of the cathedral, Le Parvis (2 rue Rockefeller) is one of several spots for sampling champagne.
-In its shadow, Le Cardinale (1 place Martyrs de la Résistance) is an affordable brasserie.
+Overlooking Reims Cathedral, Le Parvis (2 rue Rockefeller) is one of several spots for sampling champagne.
+The other side of the church, Gueuleton, the former Cardinale (1 place Martyrs de la Résistance), specialises in wine.